GimelStudio/Gimel-Studio/README.md

 **Highlights**

   * Thumbnail preview on each node showing the steps of the rendered image, with support for live preview updates
-  * Fast node-based workflow (similar to Blender 3D)
+  * Fast node-based, non-desctructive workflow (similar to Blender 3D)
   * 20+ nodes with a wide range of functionality
   * Node Graph featuring node deletion, duplication, selection, etc.
   * JPEG, JPG, PNG, BMP, WEBP (and more...) file type support
   * API for scripting custom nodes in Python
-  * Compatibility with [Blender](https://blender.org) via the [Blender Gimel Studio addon](https://github.com/Correct-Syntax/Blender-Gimel-Studio-Addon)
+  * Integration with [Blender](https://blender.org) via the [Blender Gimel Studio addon](https://github.com/Correct-Syntax/Blender-Gimel-Studio-Addon)
   * Dark theme w/ wire curving
   * Rearrangable and resizable panels for the main UI
   * Zoomable Image Viewport for viewing renders in real-time